raunakab/raunakab.github.io/content/blog/2-no_prelude_builds_using_buck2.md

 Let's create a more practical rule now.
 We'll write a rule that, once called, will compile a `C` source file into an executable binary.
-Now, I will be using `clang`, but it should be clear that you can use whatever compiler you wish to use.
+Now, I will be using `clang`, but you can obviously use whicher compiler you wish to use.

 Let's re-write our `build.bzl` file with the following: